ricmac/Cybercultural/src/posts/029-dinner-at-two.md

 This post is part of my serialized book, **Bubble Blog: From Outsider to Insider in Silicon Valley's Web 2.0 Revolution**.
 View [table of contents](/p/roadmap-bubbleblog/).

 Next up: 030.
-The Deal is Done
+A Deal is Done